fspivack/paropts/README.md

 - If your option is required and the user doesn't input it, they are alerted and the program exits with exit code 1
 - Any invalid options will result in the code exiting with exit code 1, and will also instruct the user to type `<your-command-name> --help`
 - The user putting in an option requiring an argument, and not providing one (or providing a dashed argument which looks like an option) will also result in exiting with an error
-- The function `po_usage` will wrap according to the end user's terminal width
+- The function `paropts_usage` will wrap according to the end user's terminal width
-- Note that, in`po_usage`, the order of the options is determined by the alphabetical order of the **variable names** to store the option in
+- Note that, in`paropts_usage`, the order of the options is determined by the alphabetical order of the **variable names** to store the option in

 ## Example